piskvorky/gensim/docs/src/about.rst

 Later versions of gensim improved this efficiency and scalability tremendously (in fact, I made algorithmic scalability of distributional semantics the topic of my `PhD thesis <radimrehurek.com/phd_rehurek.pdf>`_).

-By now, gensim is -- to my knowledge -- the most robust, efficient and hassle-free piece of software to realize unsupervised semantic modelling from plain text.
-It stands in contrast to naive homework-assignment-implementations that do not scale on one hand, and java-esque projects that do scale, but only if you're willing to sacrifice several weeks of your, your technician's as well as your local scientist's time just to run "hello world".
+By now, gensim is---to my knowledge---the most robust, efficient and hassle-free piece of software to realize unsupervised semantic modelling from plain text.
+It stands in contrast to brittle homework-assignment-implementations that do not scale on one hand, and java-esque projects that do scale, but only if you're willing to sacrifice several weeks of your, your technician's as well as your local scientist's time just to run "hello world".

-In 2011, I started using `Github <https://github.com/piskvorky/gensim>`_ for source code versioning, and the gensim website moved from university hosting to its present domain.
+In 2011, I started using `Github <https://github.com/piskvorky/gensim>`_ for source code hosting, and the gensim website moved from university hosting to its present domain.

 Licensing
 ----------